fbcdn/chris-blog/_content/2020/tips-for-getting-a-tech-job-in-2020/index.md

 Another complication to think about early is that most if not all of your job search is going to be online.
 The same goes in the reverse - in-person networking events have been mostly cancelled, so recruiters are searching nearly [100%](https://resources.workable.com/tutorial/sourcing-tools) online for new candidates.
 Speaking as someone who doesn't like the application process very much: the more opportunities that *find me*, the less work I have to do.
 The earlier you pump up your visibility, the more time you give opportunities to filter in, and therefore the better off you are.

 But, I also said this was going to be *practical tips only*.
 Truthfully, having a cool blog, GitHub, GitLab, Twitter, etc. are great things, but they won't drive visibility to recruiters unless they're quite popular.
-If you have any popular repos or social media clout, of course use it: write a quick message to tell your network you're seeking employment and see what that turns up!
+If you have any popular repos or social media clout, of course use it: write a quick message to tell your network you're seeking employment, publish that alongside a normal update or your usual content, and see what that turns up!

-The more important areas that I saw results from were focusing on my LinkedIn and working with staffing firms.
+Since I had none of those, the more important areas that I saw results from were focusing on my LinkedIn and working with staffing firms.
 This is possibly the most polarizing section of this article, so I'm obliged to remind you that what worked for me isn't necessarily the best solution for you.
-Further, neither of these is strictly required, and some offers I received depended on neither of these.
+Further, neither of these is strictly required, and 2/5 offers I received depended on neither of these.

 #### LinkedIn

 LinkedIn is the anchor for my professional presence.
 It ties me to my network and provides great ways for opportunities to find me, but if you don't want to forsake your privacy, I totally get it.
 If you *do* have or make a LinkedIn, make sure it is *[phenomenal](https://business.linkedin.com/en-uk/marketing-solutions/blog/posts/content-marketing/2017/17-steps-to-a-better-LinkedIn-profile-in-2017)*.
 Some of the key mistakes I see people looking for jobs making with their profile are:

+- All of their past roles are listed, but none of them have any details.
+Titles mean much less than the experiences you had and the value you delivered!
+Write 1-3 short paragraphs (or equivalent listed items, your choice) per role: all content, no fluff.
+Prioritize details and length for roles that you really enjoyed or are similar to things you're looking for.
+This helps you show up in the right searches and shows anyone who views your profile much more about your background.
 - Making their headline non-descriptive.
 You're "seeking employment" - in what?
 It's ok to tell people you're looking at the moment in your headline, but don't remove what your job *normally* is or people will gloss over you instead of clicking to look at your profile.
-Try "`$your_previous_title` Seeking Employment."
+Try "`$your_previous_title` Seeking Employment," or whatever role you're looking for.
 - Introducing themselves in the third person.
 Your LinkedIn gets to be less formal than your resume.
 Unless you're explicitly hunting for traditional corporate workplaces, you may be better off presenting yourself in the first person with a friendly and warm tone, or closer to how you normally communicate.
-- All of their past roles are listed, but none of them have any details.
-Titles mean much less than the experiences you had and the value you delivered!
-Write 1-3 short paragraphs (or equivalent listed items, your choice) per role: all content, no fluff.
-Prioritize details and length for roles that you really enjoyed or are similar to things you're looking for.
-This helps you show up in the right searches and shows anyone who views your profile much more about your background.

 Having done all of these correctly, you'll increase your search visibility and result quality when recruiters are seeking out new candidates.
 It really does help - I went from averaging seven views per week to fifteen views per week, and went from being solicited about two opportunities per month to three opportunities per week (and those opportunities were more relevant to me, too!).